SilkRose/Pony/src/stories/darling-and-date/chapter-1.md

 “That sounds delicious,” Sweetie Belle answered.

-Rarity began to make the dinner softly humming to herself with a pang of exhaustion in her voice.
+Rarity began to make the dinner, softly humming to herself with a pang of exhaustion in her voice.
 She was tired but happy.